hivelab-github/config_io/README.md

 needs to change the content of the configuration file, and the program itself does not modify it.<br>
 * Config_io provides configuration parameters, and the main program reads the parameter file by calling the Config_io
 built-in function.
 The parameter file is placed in the Config folder and is the relevant data of the lidar.
 By specifying
-the parameters of the lidar and inputing the parameters that need to be searched, the corresponding parameter values can<br>
+the parameters of the lidar and inputing the parameters that need to be searched, the corresponding parameter values<br>can be obtained.<br>
-be obtained.<br>
 ## How does it work？You should really read it，it's important!
 Usage:<br>